Makokou

-The city lies on the Ivindo River and the N4 road.
-It grew around iron ore mining and lies near the Ivindo National Park.
+The city lies on the Ivindo River and the N4 road, and it is near Ivindo National Park.
+It developed around iron ore mining.

 Transport

-A branch of the Trans-Gabon Railway was originally planned to terminate in the town, but the route was abandoned for what are often described as political reasons.
-At the time, the price of iron ore from the nearby iron ore mines was depressed.
-In 2006, proposals to build this branch with a possible extension to other iron ore mines at Mbala, Cameroon are being considered.
-At new deep water port at Santa Clara would be part of the project.
+A branch of the Trans-Gabon Railway was originally planned to terminate in the town, but the route was eventually abandoned.
 The town has one airport, Makokou Airport.

 Religion

-Its Cathédrale Notre-Dame des Victoires is the see of the Apostolic Vicariate of Makokou, the country's last Roman Catholic missionary circonscription.
+Its Cathédrale Notre-Dame des Victoires is the see of the Apostolic Vicariate of Makokou.

-Famous Citizens
+Notable citizens

-Former Gabonese Prime Ministers Emmanuel Issoze-Ngondet and Alain Claude Bilie By Nze were born in this city.
+Former Gabonese prime ministers Emmanuel Issoze-Ngondet and Alain Claude Bilie By Nze were born in Makokou.

 Climate

 Makokou has a tropical dry savanna climate (Köppen climate classification As).